Regulations for the 14th Klaudia Taev Competition (2025)

 ADDITIONAL CONDITIONS

-The singers must perform from memory.
+The competitors must perform from memory.

 Once chosen, pieces cannot be changed after the official booklet of the Competition is printed.
 Exceptionally, it is possible to change works only with the consent of the majority of the jury.